-A good deal on travel money means getting the best return for your pound sterling.
+Finding a good deal on your travel money means getting the best return for your pounds sterling.
 This guide will show you how.

 You need to find the best exchange rate with the lowest additional charges, like delivery fees, to get a good deal.

-Compare foreign currency deals online and in store to find which company will give you the most travel money in total.
+Compare the best travel money rates online and in-store to find which company will give you the most cash in total.

-Currency exchange involves a number of different charges such as
+Currency exchange involves several different charges such as:

 This shows how much foreign currency you can get in exchange for your money.

-Travel money providers buy foreign currency at a wholesale price, meaning they can sell the currency to you at a profit.
-This is why there are so many different exchange rates.
+Travel money providers buy foreign currency at its wholesale price and sell it to you at a profit.
+That is why there are so many different exchange rates.

-A delivery charge may apply if you buy your travel money online or over the phone.
+Delivery charges may apply if you buy your travel money online or over the phone.
 The cost varies.
-Some companies offer free delivery to your home address while others offer free delivery for collection from a branch or at the airport.
+Some companies offer free delivery to your home address while others offer free delivery for collection from a branch or airport.